joaoariedi/idrock-security/IDROCK_DEMO_GUIDE.md

 poetry run python demo-script.py
 ```

-The automated script performs all the steps below with colorful output and comprehensive testing.
+The automated script performs all the steps below with colorful output, comprehensive testing, and real-time progress tracking.
+It includes automatic service health checking, dynamic user generation, and detailed risk factor analysis.
 For manual testing, follow the individual steps in this guide.

 ## System Architecture Overview